Krushnatawri18/My-Learnings/15-js-basics-II/js basics-II notes.md

 ### 8. `Lexical Scope`
 - It is the context in which variables and functions are accesssible.
+- Uses the location where variable is declared within the source code to determine where that variable is available.
+- Nested functions have access to variables declared in their outer scope.

 #### `Types`
 1. `Global Scope`